UnstableDesign/unstabledesign.github.io/docs/multicomponent-weave/index.md

 ### Pressure Sensor

 The pressure sensor is created with a woven structure (stitch) called waffle weave.
 Waffle weave is a textured structure often used in towels because its airiness makes it highly absorbent.
-When
+When woven using a conductive yarn along with a non-conductive yarn (I used stainless steel with 10/2 Pealr cotton yarn), the structure is highly resistive when uncompressed, and then decreases significantly in resistance when compressed.

 ### Double Woven Pocket